sigstore/docs/content/en/cosign/key_management/overview.md

 Public key written to cosign.pub
 ```

-After generating the key pair, cosign will store it in a Kubernetes secret using your current context.
+After generating the key pair, Cosign will store it in a Kubernetes secret using your current context.
 The secret will contain the private and public keys, as well as the password to decrypt the private key.

 The secret has the following structure: